 Currently, Paulah works on all things BLKHLTH; she serves on the task force for a public health management training program in Kenya, Bangladesh, and Cambodia; and she blogs about her natural hair journey.

-Khadijah is passionate about innovative and collaborative approaches to improving the quality, accessibility, and cost of healthcare services delivered to the most marginalized members of our community.
-Areas of interests for her include healthcare disparities, safety net health systems, population health, community health, healthcare access and quality, and delivery system reform.
+Khadijah is passionate about improving the quality, accessibility, and affordability of health services delivered to the most marginalized members of our community.
+Areas of interests for her include health equity, social determinants of health, safety net health systems, population health, community health, and delivery system reform.

 Matthew is an Atlanta native currently located in Washington, DC.
 He is a dedicated servant to pursuing health equity for all black people.